lyc289/ai-research-infra/README.md

   harvest, related-work survey, figure generation, Zotero management).
 Those are the *capabilities*; the brain here is the *shared memory* they read and write.

-## Honest caveats

-- **Reference designs, not turnkey software.** Expect to adapt.
-Your agent does most of the adapting; you own the result.
-There is nothing here that "runs" on its own — your agent builds that part.
-- **No support for your specific stack.** Fork it, change it, make it yours.
-Issues that improve the *specs* (clearer steps, a missing design consideration) are welcome.
-- **Never let an agent commit secrets or governed data.** Keep tokens, keys, and participant-level data out of any tracked file.

-## License

-MIT.
-Use it, fork it, build your own.

 ---

 # 中文